Kappie/kappie_old/_includes/index.md

-I'm looking for a PhD.
+I'm looking for a PhD or a teaching job.
 My activities in the past couple of years:

 - I just finished my [MSc thesis](./KapteijnsGeert_ThesisFinal.pdf) in theoretical physics at the University of Amsterdam, for which I received